 Design flaws—narrow aprons, congested drive lanes, and inadequate signage.

-Severe injuries—especially amputations and crush injuries—are alarmingly common.
-Over 21% of reported logistics yard/dock vehicle incidents result in an amputation (Source: OSHA, 2025).
-The most frequently injured body parts are legs, fingertips, and feet, usually from being pinned or struck.
+Severe injuries, such as amputations and crush injuries, are common in yard and dock events.
+The most frequently injured body parts are legs, fingertips, and feet, usually from being pinned or struck by vehicles or equipment.

-Understanding why these incidents occur is the first step to stopping them.
-Here are the leading causes, with actionable prevention strategies that blend hands-on protocols with the power of modern video intelligence.
+Understanding why these events occur is the first step toward mitigation.
+Here are the leading causes, with actionable strategies that blend hands-on protocols with the power of video AI.

 1. Poor Traffic Flow and Congestion